khandesaiprakash/controlStatement.java/README.md

 # controlStatement.java
- caluculating the rank in switch statement
+ caluculating the rank using switch statement, it is easy to understand how to use switch statement